radj307/volume-control/docs/HowToContributeTranslations.md

+@page How to Contribute Translations

-This guide is intended as a guide for contributors looking to provide language translations for Volume Control.
+This is intended as a guide for contributors looking to provide language translations for Volume Control.
 It describes in depth how to edit existing translations, create new translations, and submit pull requests on Github.

 For a comprehensive overview of how Volume Control implements translations, see the documentation for the localization nuget package we use: [CodingSeb.Localization](https://github.com/codingseb/Localization).